SOUTHERN CALIFORNIA SECTION RULES

 5. The “Official League Schedule” will be posted on TennisLink prior to the start of the league.

-6. There are no Sectional Championships for Novice teams.
+6. There are Sectional Championships for Orange Ball teams.

 7. The Section will post its eligibility list prior to the start of the season.

-1. For all league matches, each team must be supervised by at least one adult over the age of 18.
+1. For all league matches, each team must be supervised by at least one adult over the age of 18 who is Safeplay Certified.

-3. Coaches, or a parent (one from each team) designated and agreed upon are allowed to act as umpires/referees during the matches.
-Designated Parent or Coach cannot be the parent of the player who is playing to make it arbitrary.
+3. In the case of a person needed to help with a tiebreaker for players or possibly to help with line calls; The said Team Coaches, or a parent (one from each team) designated and agreed upon are allowed to act as umpires/referees during the matches.
+The Designated Parent or Coach cannot be the parent of the player who is playing to make it arbitrary.
 Therefore the designated coaches or parents are encouraged to make sure their own players are calling the lines, score and all other match logistics- accurately.
 This is to ensure our young players are learning the etiquette and correct ways of tennis at an early stage of the game.
 Coaches may at any time call a ball “out” while overruling a call ON THEIR TEAM PLAYERS ONLY.

 4. Coaches can move players around during the season so all can play a mix of singles and doubles as long as no stacking occurs.
 Please note- at Sectional Championships, line-ups will be in order of strength.